scheesman/netsapiens-backup/README.md

 ## Requirements
 * s3cmd - install via `sudo apt-get install s3cmd`
 or
-* gsutil - install via ????
+* gsutil - install via instructions below
 * Amazon S3 or Google Cloud Storage bucket with appropriate permissions
 * Properly configured .s3cfg file for AWS S3 usage.
 Should just require setting the access_key and secret_key.
 Can be completed with `s3cmd --comfigure`.
 Should output file into `/opt/.s3cfg`
 * gsutil configuration.
 Can be completed via `gcloud init`